RELATED TOPICS

 IGP builds upon the technical artists roots of the DAE profile by adding a focus to game design and game production.
 It contains a broad overview of the entire production- and business process of game development and -design in order to guide students towards founding their own studio, creating their own production or allow them to take up supportive rolls in a production, such as an assistant producer or game play designer and developer.

 Are you fascinated by the magic of animation?
 We take you through the production process of a 3D animation film.
 We start with the visual storytelling in a storyboard: evolving from a 2D animatic to a 3D block-out to the final scene.
 In this pipeline, *you* are the "puppet master".
 Let virtual beings jump, run, fly, talk, cry, fight, fall in love...
-There are no limits.
 With animation, the boundaries are endless.
 You'll learn to analyze reference material image by image.
-Whether the character is an animal, a human being, an object or an alien... the silhouette, the emotion and the key pose you convey must be universal and credible.
+Whether the character is an animal, a human being, an object or an alien, the silhouette, the emotion and the key pose you convey must be universal and credible.
 But it doesn't stop here.
-You also explore the pipeline of 3D modeling and sculpting, texturing, rigging, shading...
-At the start of the programme, the foundations are laid immediately by teaching the student to draw anatomy and perspective.
-You will get an introduction to SideFX Houdini paired with a solid base of math that allows you to create spectacular procedural 3D content.
-You also get the chance to experiment with motion capture and photogrammetry within our high-tech greenkey studio.
+You'll also explore the pipeline of 3D modeling and sculpting, texturing, rigging, shading... and you'll get the chance to experiment with motion capture and photogrammetry within our high-tech greenkey studio.

 The secrets of VFX blockbusters are finally revealed!
 From the start of this study programme, we're going to take a look "behind the scenes" to discover what goes into the creation of all those visual effects.
 The process of film magic starts with rotoscoping, tracking, matchmoving and compositing.
 We dive into the greenkey studio or we film on location with a portable green screen.
 You will be given a solid technical foundation which consists of math and programming at the start of the programme, once the groundwork has been laid, we unleash the full potential of SideFx Houdini in order to give you a thorough understanding of how all the visual effects are made and what's required to bring them all to life.
 In addition, we see all possible scenarios in terms of simulations: explosions, smoke, particles, fluids, cloth, muscles, hair, ...
 You literally become *the* CGI creator of a hyperrealistic 3D scene, or you combine recorded material, 2.5D matte paintings and set extensions.
 Techniques such as compositing and color grading are the final steps in this production process.